tari-project/rfcs/src/RFC-0201_TariScript.md

 The most obvious drawback to TariScript is the effect it has on blockchain size.
 UTXOs are substantially larger, with the addition of the script, metadata signature, script signature, and a public key to every output.

-These can eventually be pruned, but will increase storage and bandwidth requirements.
+These can eventually be pruned but will increase storage and bandwidth requirements.

-Input size of a block is much bigger than in standard Mimblewimble, whereas it would only be a commitment and output features.
-In Tari, each input includes a script, input_data, the script signature and an extra public key.
-This could be compacted by just broadcasting input hashes along with the missing script input data and signature, instead of the full input in a transaction messages, but this will still be larger than standard Mimblewimble inputs.
+The input size of a block is much bigger than in standard Mimblewimble, whereas it would only be a commitment and output features.
+In Tari, each input includes a script, input_data, the script signature, and an extra public key.
+This could be compacted by just broadcasting input hashes along with the missing script input data and signature, instead of the full input in a transaction message, but this will still be larger than standard Mimblewimble inputs.

-In Tari every header is also bigger as it includes an extra blinding factor that cannot be pruned away.
+In Tari, every header is also bigger as it includes an extra blinding factor that cannot be pruned away.

 ### Fodder for chain analysis